abrie/tumor-gradient/README.md

 # Measuring Changes in Tumor Density

-We're given a series of NIfTI formatted images describing a tumor undergoing treatment.
-The task is to measure change in tumor density as a function of time.
+Given a series of NIfTI images describing a tumor under treatment, measure the tumor's density change as a function of time.

 A screenshot of the result: